Camille Claudel: The Mature Age and other works

-Ayral-Clause says that even though Rodin clearly signed some of her works, he was not treating her as different because of her gender; artists at this time generally signed their apprentices' work.
-Others also criticise Rodin for not giving her the acknowledgment or support she deserved.
+Ayral-Clause says that even though Rodin signed some of her works, he was not treating her as different because of her gender; artists at this time generally signed their apprentices' work.
+Others criticise Rodin for not giving her the acknowledgment or support she deserved.
 Walker argues that most historians believe Rodin did what he could to help her after their separation, and that her destruction of her own oeuvre was partly responsible for the long-time neglect the art world showed her.
-Walker also says that what truly defeated Camille, who was already recognised as a leading sculptor by many, were the sheer difficulties of the medium and the market: sculpting was an expensive art, and she did not receive many official commissions because her style was highly unusual for the contemporary conservative tastes.
+Walker also says that what truly defeated Claudel, who was already recognised by many as a leading sculptor, were the sheer difficulties of the medium and the market: sculpting was an expensive art, and she did not receive many official commissions because her style was highly unusual for the contemporary conservative tastes.
 Despite this, Le Cornec and Pollock believe she changed the history of arts.

 Other authors write that it is still unclear how much Rodin influenced Claudel – and vice versa, how much credit has been taken away from her, or how much he was responsible for her woes.
-Most modern authors agree that she was an outstanding genius who, starting with wealth, beauty, iron will and a brilliant future even before meeting Rodin, was never rewarded and died in loneliness, poverty, and obscurity.
-Others like Elsen, Matthews and Flemming suggest it was not Rodin, but her brother Paul who was jealous of her genius, and that he conspired with her mother, who never forgave her for her supposed immorality, to later ruin her and keep her confined to a mental hospital.
-Kavaler-Adler notes that her younger sister Louise, who desired Camille's inheritance and was also jealous of her, was delighted at her sister's downfall.
+Most modern authors agree that she was a genius who, although starting with wealth, beauty, iron will and a brilliant future even before meeting Rodin, was never rewarded and died in loneliness, poverty, and obscurity.

+Critics in the 21st century such as Elsen, Matthews and Flemming suggest it was her brother Paul who was jealous of her genius.
+They say that he conspired with her mother, who never forgave her for her supposed immorality, to deny her funds, ruin her, and keep her confined to a mental hospital.
+Kavaler-Adler notes that Claudel's younger sister Louise, who wanted Camille's share of the inheritance and was also jealous of her, was delighted at her sister's downfall.

-Less well known than her love affair with Rodin, the nature of her relationship with Claude Debussy has also been the object of much speculation.
+Although less well known than her love affair with Rodin, the nature of her relationship with Claude Debussy has also been the object of much speculation.
 Stephen Barr reports that Debussy pursued her: it was unknown whether they ever became lovers.
-They both admired Degas and Hokusai, and shared an interest in childhood and death themes.
+They both admired artists Degas and Hokusai, and shared an interest in childhood and death themes.
 When Claudel ended the relationship, Debussy wrote: "I weep for the disappearance of the Dream of this Dream."
 Debussy admired her as a great artist and kept a copy of The Waltz in his studio until his death.
-By thirty, Claudel's romantic life had ended.
+By the age of thirty, Claudel's romantic life had ended.